Castle Hill, Bronx: Land use and terrain

-The Castle Hills public housing complex in the background of a grass field.
+The Castle Hill public housing complex in the background of a grass field.

 The land area contains a mix of uses but is primarily residential.
 There is a mixture of pre-war architecture, mid-century, and modern construction.
 Multi-unit attached and detached houses dominate much of the land area.

 The Castle Hill Houses take up significant land area in the southern part of the community along with the Mitchell-Lama Jamie Towers housing complex.
 The Castle Hill Houses is an low income public housing complex, operated by the New York City Housing Authority (NYCHA).
 Constructed in 1953, it consists of 27 buildings on a 33 acres site.

 The neighborhood's primary commercial corridors are White Plains Road, Castle Hill Avenue, and Westchester Avenue.

 The Castle Hill Avenue Business Improvement District was started with the assistance of Councilwoman Annabel Palma and James Vacca in June 2012.

 Shops at Bruckner Commons

 The Shops at Bruckner Commons, which greatly expanded throughout the 1990s and mostly renovated in 2018, divides Castle Hill from neighboring Soundview and contains some national chain stores.
 Other primary thoroughfares contain amenities like supermarkets, pharmacies, barbershops, hair salons, fast food, bodegas, and cheap shops.

 The eastern border of the neighborhood, adjacent to the Westchester Creek, is primarily used for storage, warehousing, and municipal uses.

 The area gradually comes to peak elevation along Castle Hill Avenue.